belexos/hummersmyth/README.md

 Hummersmyth
 ===========

-`Hummersmyth` is a tiny and simple yet powerful HTML renderer and DOM creator for Node.js and the Browser.
+`Hummersmyth` is a tiny and simple yet powerful HTML renderer and DOM creator for Node.js and the browser.
 `Hummersmyth` has no dependencies.